 Now my brain was boggled, a small animal could not have survived such an accident.
 I put it out of my thoughts till I arrived back home and shared the story with Vance.
 He thought the disappearing squirrel was strange a phenomenon too.

 Have you ever been in a situation where you questioned what you were seeing and wondered if you may have lost your mind?

 Many months after I ran over poor Chippy, we had my family over for dinner.
 My brother Kirk was outside for a bit when he came in and said, “There is something in the front grate of your car. ” He grabbed a tool and pulled the strangest looking object out…Chippy.

 I will give you some time to get a tissue and blow your nose over this unfortunate and tragic event.

-Imagine my euphoria when I realized I had not lost my mind and I had killed a squirrel.
-I had thought about that event a few times and was confused as to where the squirrel had gone that day.
+Imagine my euphoria when I realized I had not lost my mind, and I had indeed killed a squirrel.
+I had pondered that day a few times and was confused as to where the squirrel had gone.

 Are you like me, are there times when you just want to close your eyes and pretend something isn’t happening because you don’t know what to do about it?
 You don’t want to face the difficulties or trials you are going through presently?

 One summer Vance and I played baseball.
 Since I am quite terrible at baseball, they would just throw me out somewhere in the field to wander aimlessly.
 Usually, if the ball were coming my way a couple of the men would come running in my direction and catch it before I missed the catch.